Adding Approvals to your Forms and adding Can Approve permissions.

 If there are other Approvals section/s above then the edit lock is only removed for the parts of the form up until to the previously-completed Approval section.

 After a form is Approved or Rejected, the Approver can edit the form and choose “Clear Approval” or “Clear Rejection”, which resets the form’s status to “Not Submitted for Approval” (like “Clear request” does).
 All of those options become unavailable when a form is closed.

 You can put multiple Approvals sections into a form template.

-The behaviour of mandatory fields changes when an Approvals section is present.
-The Approvals process takes precedence over the normal rules about saving to project.
+The behavior of mandatory fields changes when an Approvals section is present.
+The Approvals process takes precedence over the normal rules about saving to a project.